 The rules on when to respond have changed since the last edition of this guide.
-There are two separate deadlines that concern procurement officers.
+Two separate deadlines concern procurement officers.
 The first is under FOIA itself.
-Section 30-4-30(c) requires a public body to respond within ten business days after receipt of a written request.
-If the records requested are more than two years old, the agency has twenty business days to respond.
+Section 30-4-30(c) requires a public body to respond within ten business days after receipt of a written request.12 If the records requested are more than two years old, the agency has twenty business days to respond.
 The response must notify the requestor whether the agency will produce the documents described in the request, or, if not, the reasons for withholding documents.
 If the request is granted, the documents must be furnished within thirty calendar days after the determination (thirty-five days if the documents requested are more than two years old).
-These deadlines can be extended by consent.
-In the past, an agency's failure to respond timely had few consequences.
-However, a recent Supreme Court decision ordered a State agency to pay the requestor's attorneys' fees, even though it had furnished the requested documents.
+These deadlines can be extended by consent.13 In the past, an agency's failure to respond timely had few consequences.
+However, a recent Supreme Court decision ordered a State agency to pay the requestor's attorneys' fees, even though it had furnished the requested documents.14

 The second deadline is discussed in greater detail in the previous chapter.
 It appears in S.C.
-Code Ann.
-Reg.
-19-445.2010A:
+Code Ann. § 11-35-410(F):

-If requested in writing by an actual offeror prior to final award, the responsible procurement officer shall, within ten days of the receipt of any such request, make documents directly related to the procurement activity not otherwise exempt from disclosure available for inspection at an office of the responsible procurement officer.
+If requested in writing before a final award by an actual bidder, offeror, contractor, or subcontractor with regard to a specific intended award or award of a contract, the procurement officer shall, within five days of the receipt of any such request, make documents directly connected to the procurement activity and not otherwise exempt from disclosure available for inspection at an office of the responsible procurement officer.
+Without otherwise limiting any other exemptions granted by law, and except as provided herein, documents of and documents incidental to proposed contractual arrangements, including those used for contract negotiations, are not exempt from disclosure after the date notice of intent to award is posted, unless the notice is subsequently canceled.

-Under the Consolidated Procurement Code, "days" means calendar days.
-12 The deadline under the regulation is not only shorter, it is calculated differently from the FOIA response time.
-The procurement deadline also requires inspection within ten days, not just a response.
+Under the Consolidated Procurement Code, "days" means calendar days.15 The deadline under the regulation is not only shorter, it is calculated differently from the FOIA response time.
+The procurement deadline also requires inspection within five days, not just a response.
+Because of the compressed disclosure timeframe, you may